canonical/design.ubuntu.com/apps/building-blocks/context-menus/index.md

 </div>
   <div class="ten-col">
   <h3>Placing actions</h3>
-  <p>In cases where editable or configurable groups of similar items are presented to the user (for example, editing a List of contacts or a Grid of application icons) actions are placed according to the user’s interaction with the item.</p>
+  <p>In cases where editable or configurable groups of similar items are presented to the user (for example, editing a List of contacts or a Grid of application icons) actions are placed according to the user&#8217;s interaction with the item.</p>
   <p>The top three actions inside your menu will appear as trailing actions when the user swipes right.
 Destruction actions inside the menu, such as delete, will be available as a leading action when the user swipes left.</p>
 </div>
   <div class="ten-col box-grey vertical-align vertical-align--image-left">